 17. A lot of money was spent on the fountains in the garden of the palace.
 Louis XIV spent a vast majority of the budget, an estimated 1/3 of it, on hundreds of fountains that decorate the already impressive garden.

 19. But most of the time, that wasn’t enough.
 The solution was very simple though.
-In order to ensure the fountains were working when needed, they only turned them on when the King went for his daily stroll to admire his costly fountains.
+To ensure the fountains were working when needed, they only turned them on when the King went for his daily stroll to admire his costly fountains.

 20. The Sun King Louis XIV used the big canal in the garden to show off his collection of boats. he actually sailed on the canal with small crafts or gondolas.